Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Applications

+\paragraph{Agent adaptation.} Agent adaptation in software development improves model reasoning and autonomy across multi-stage engineering workflows.
+The availability of deterministic execution signals (test-suite pass rates, compilation success, CI/CD pipeline outcomes) makes software development well suited for \textbf{A1-style adaptation}, where agents are optimized on tool-execution feedback~\citep{gehring2025rlefgroundingcodellms, code-r1, chen2025r1}.
+A2-style adaptation applies when agents are evaluated on holistic task completion (e.g., resolving a full GitHub issue), which requires reasoning about when to read code, what to edit, and how to validate changes.

-\paragraph{Tool adaptation} Tool adaptation in this domain involves evolving the software ecosystem itself to improve the reliability, responsiveness, and contextual integration of tools that agents depend on for code execution, testing, and evaluation.
-Instead of merely wrapping existing IDE functionalities, modern systems are increasingly training tools for agents to optimize for usability and feedback efficiency.
-A representative example is \textbf{Cursor}'s \emph{Tab-RL} framework~\citep{cursor2025tabrl}, which applies reinforcement learning to refine the editor's tab completion behavior based on real-world user interactions, aligning the tool's interface dynamics with agent and developer preferences.
-A more advanced example is \textit{SWE-Grep}~\citep{cognition2025swegrep}, a specialized sub-agent trained using reinforcement learning for fast, multi-turn, and highly parallel context retrieval.
-By delegating code search to this T2-style tool, the main agent's context window is conserved and protected from irrelevant ``context pollution'', allowing it to focus on higher-level reasoning.
-More broadly, this category of tool adaptation includes the automated creation or refinement of compilers, debuggers, and linters that provide structured feedback loops for agents.
+\paragraph{Tool adaptation.} Tool adaptation in this domain involves evolving the software ecosystem to improve the reliability, responsiveness, and contextual integration of tools that agents depend on for code execution, testing, and evaluation.
+A representative example is \textbf{Cursor}'s Tab-RL framework~\citep{cursor2025tabrl}, which applies reinforcement learning to refine the editor's tab completion behavior based on real-world user interactions, aligning the tool's interface dynamics with agent and developer preferences.
+A more advanced example is \textit{SWE-Grep}~\citep{cognition2025swegrep}, a specialized subagent trained using reinforcement learning for fast, multi-turn, and highly parallel context retrieval.
+Delegating code search to this T2-style tool conserves the main agent's context window and protects it from irrelevant ``context pollution.''
+This category of tool adaptation also includes the automated creation or refinement of compilers, debuggers, and linters that provide structured feedback loops for agents.